author:

 Problem 4:

 Design the attack and outflow velocity and camber of flow parameters and pitch of a diffuser profile cascade assembled from airfoils NACA 65-410 type if the profile cascade is at is designed for the rotor of an axial fan with required pressure rise of 500 Pa and is located at the mean square radius of the blades.
-The working gas density is 1,2 kg·m-3, the mean square radius of the blades is 1050 mm and the fan rotational speed is 325 min-1.
+The working gas density is 1,2 kg·m-3, the mean square radius of the blades is 1050 mm and the fan rotational speed is 325 min-1, the value of axial velocity in front of the rotor is 30 m·s-1.
 The solution of this problem is shown in Appendix 4.

 ŠKORPÍK, Jiří, 2023, Vnitřní tření tekutiny a vývoj mezní vrstvy, fluid-dynamics.education, Brno, [online], ISSN 1804-8293. https://fluid-dynamics.education/vnitrni-treni-tekutiny-a-vyvoj-mezni-vrstvy.html.